Preston North End manager Alex Neil felt that his side's defeat to Sheffield United summed up the season so far.

 "When we do fight our way back into matches and get to a point where we look like the team likely to go on and win it, we get hit by the sucker punch.

-"It is about a bit of game management, a bit of experience and recognising we can still throw caution to the wind a little bit but having done the hard work it's doing that with an element of caution about it.
+"It is about a bit of game management, a bit of experience and recognising we can still throw caution to the wind a little bit but having done the hard work.

 "We didn't do that because the third goal we concede was really poor, especially at that stage of the game.